v-square007/portfolio_githubthemes/README.md

 For a slightly more flexible version, Using_Any_Theme introduces basic HTML, allowing you to customize your portfolio further using any theme you like on the internet!

 🔗 Check out the [Link for the Portfolio Website](https://v-square007.github.io/portfolio_githubthemes/) made using supported Github themes.<br>
-📖 Click here to get the [Workshop Notes](https://docs.google.com/document/d/1B3tBZIdiwySyy_883kjHWGMrZhU5eW9w7GJ_AGrIJGI/edit?tab=t.0#heading=h.lojtt9bpjxhr) for a detailed breakdown of the steps covered.
+📖 Click here to get the [Workshop Notes](https://docs.google.com/document/d/1B3tBZIdiwySyy_883kjHWGMrZhU5eW9w7GJ_AGrIJGI/edit?tab=t.0#heading=h.lojtt9bpjxhr) for a detailed breakdown of the steps covered. <br>
+🔗 Check out the [Link for the Portfolio Website](https://purvashah2702.github.io/portfolio.io/) made using any online available theme template.<br>